-The current year’s Budget (2019-20) was approved at the Council meeting on Monday, 4 February 2019, when the Parish Council also approved its Precept Demand to be made to Kirklees Council.
-Details of the Budget/Precept 2019-20 can be downloaded by clicking here Annual Budget 2019-20
+The Budget for the Council year ahead is approved at a Council meeting in February of each year when the Parish Council also approves its Precept Demand to be made to Kirklees Council.
+Details of the Budget/Precept 2020-21 can be downloaded here.

 The Council has the power to levy a tax on property owners and residents within the parish.
 This tax is referred to as the parish precept and is based on the Parish Council’s budget for the next financial year.